librity/ft_libft/README.md

 This was the first project I did at 42 São Paulo: an implementation of many `stdlib.h` functions from scratch.

-It's a good first project that'll follow you through the rest of your carreer.
-You learn about memory manipulations, string utilities and linked lists.
+I've used this on all other projects that followed, and I learned a lot about memory manipulations, string utilities and linked lists.
+As a developer I've been using all these functions for years in some form or another, but I had no idea how they worked until I did this project.

+So far it has over 80 functions, and the implementations are simple and readable.
 I'm always updating my libft as I do more projects and write more useful functions.